Chromodyne/c-prog-modern-approach/ch2/Exercises/readme.md

 }
 ```
+Do you get a warning message from the compiler?
+IF so, what's needed to make it go away?

+### **Answer**  ###

-**Answer:** The compiler spits a warning because the return statement was omitted from the main function.
+The compiler spits a warning because the return statement was omitted from the main function.
 Simply add:
 ```C
     return 0;
 ```